aftercare

 • DO listen to your body. if your skin feels uncomfortably dry or flaky, apply some more moisturizer. or vice versa! don't apply more moisturizer if you've already applied twice that day and your skin is still soft.

-• DON'T hang in any pools, hot tubs, bathtubs, etc! chlorine pulls ink from the skin and irritates. soaking underwater (even in a natural body of water) over-moisturizes the skin and pulls out ink. however, DO shower. a new tattoo does not equal an excuse to be stinky.
+• DON'T hang in any pools, hot tubs, bathtubs, rivers, etc! chlorine pulls ink from the skin and irritates. soaking underwater (even in a natural body of water) over-moisturizes the skin and pulls out ink. however, please DO shower.

 • DON'T soak in the sun.
 UV light pulls out ink. limit initial sun exposure, and DO use sunscreen frequently after the first three weeks.